 - Serving content as SXG may result in considerable performance benefits for sites that receive a lot of traffic from Google Search.

-- When accessible, Google Search began connecting to signed AMP pages provided from Google’s cache.
+- When accessible, Google Search began connecting to signed AMP pages provided by Google’s cache.
 This allows content to be prefetched without compromising privacy.

-- You can use the URL Inspection Tool to see if any SXG-related errors arise on the AMP portion of the analysis to assist verify a certain page is delivered using SXG.
+- You can use the URL Inspection Tool to see if any SXG-related errors arise on the AMP portion of the analysis to assist in verifying that a certain page is delivered using SXG.

 Conclusion